 For the remainder of the year, the 57th continued FOB and its other assigned missions.
-As the year drew to a close, it once again became evident from the FOB recon's that the NVA advance across the border may have been hurt and slowed...but not stopped.
+As the year drew to a close, it once again became evident from the FOB recon's that the NVA advance across the border may have been hurt and slowed... but not stopped.

-This would become more evident with the approach of the New Year, as the 57th would face a tremendous test in the face of a massive enemy offensive as one of the last U.S. combat units to fight in the Vietnam War.
+This would become more evident with the approach of the new year, as the 57th would face a tremendous test in the face of a massive enemy offensive as one of the last U.S. combat units to fight in the Vietnam War.

-FOB missions during the early winter months again indicated massive numbers of NVA troops, supplies and for the first time, tanks, moving towards Kontum from the tri-border area.
-Now it seemed that almost any recon team insertion resulted in a pre-mature extraction, and almost always it was a "Hot" extraction.
+FOB missions during the early winter months again indicated massive numbers of NVA troops, supplies and for the first time, tanks, moving towards Kontum from the tri-border.
+Now it seemed that almost any team insertion resulted in a pre-mature extraction, and almost always it was "hot".

-The "Spring Offensive" in the Central Highlands began in March as two NVA divisions, led by T-64 tanks, attacked from the north.
-Their objective, Kontum City.
+The "Spring Offensive" in the Central Highlands began in March as two NVA divisions led by T-64 tanks attacked from the north with their objective, Kontum.

 The ARVN bases between the tri-border and Kontum were either over-run or surrounded within the first few days.
-Both the Gladiators and the Cougars flew extensive support missions north of Kontum including emergency medevacs, resupply and gun support.
-It seemed that the Cougars had at least one gunship in the air at all times.
-Over QL-14, the road from Dak To to Kontum, four 57th helicopters were shot down within two weeks.
+Both the Gladiators and the Cougars flew extensive support missions north of Kontum including emergency medi-vacs, re-supply and gun support.
+It seemed that the Cougars had at least one ship in the air at all times.
+Over QL-14, the road from Dak To to Kontum, 4-57th ships were shot down within two weeks.

 During the first week of April, both Tan Can and Dak To fell to the NVA.
 Just prior to being over-run, a Gladiator was on a mission to Tan Can to pick up some advisors.
-The chopper was shot down, and amazingly, 35 days later, two of the crew members walked into Kontum.
-They had been E&G'ing and surrounded by the NVA for over a month.
+The ship was shot down, and amazingly, 35 days later, two of the crew members walked into Kontum.
+They had been E & E and surrounded by the NVA for over a month.

-The main attack on Kontum began 14 April as ARVN paratroopers and South Korean "ROKs" fought desperately to keep Kontum city from falling and also to keep the road open from Pleiku for re-supply.
-At the height of the fighting, the order came down that any area, with the exception of Kontum City, was a "free fire zone".
-Both Gladiator and Cougar crews flew non-stop missions while receiving intense enemy fire, in the all out effort to save the City.
-At one point, Gladiator crews flew special B model Hueys, sent by Brigade that were equipped with TOW missiles, to be used against the NVA tanks.
-There were no FOB missions...the men of the CCC compound had all the action they wanted just outside their own compound, as it was house to house combat in Kontum City.
+The main attack on Kontum began 14 Apr as ARVN paratroopers and South Korean "ROK'S" fought desperately to keep Kontum from falling and to keep the road open from Pleiku for re-supply.
+At the height of the fighting, the order came down that any area with the exception of Kontum City was a "free fire zone".
+Both Gladiator and Cougar crews flew non-stop missions while receiving intense enemy fire in the all out effort to save the City.
+At one point, Gladiator crews flew special B model Hueys sent by Brigade that were equipped with TOW missiles to use against the NVA tanks.
+There were no FOB missions...the men of the CCC compound had all the action they wanted just outside their own compound, as it was house to house combat in Kontum.

-At the end of April, Massive B-52 strikes around Kontum began to have their effect on the NVA, and the siege of the city ended in early May.
-But the NVA's foothold in the Central Highlands had been established and would never be lost.
+At the end of April massive B-52 strikes around Kontum began to have their effect on the NVA, and the siege of the city ended in early May.
+But the NVA's foothold in the Central Highlands had been established and would not be lost.

-That summer, a portion of a 1st Cav unit that was standing down formed a 3rd slick platoon with the Gladiators, making the 57th the largest Assault Helicopter Company of its type in Vietnam.
+That summer, a portion of a Cav unit that was standing down formed a 3rd slick platoon with the Gladiators, making the 57th the largest AHC of its type in Vietnam.

-In August, the 361st Escort Company "Stood Down".
-As the Pink Panthers went home, the now Cobra equipped Cougars once again took over gun duty for all Gladiator missions, including FOB.
-However, FOB missions had slowed considerably as they knew where the NVA were...surrounding Kontum City.
+In August, the 361st stood down as the Panthers went home, and the Cougars once again took over gun duty for all Gladiator missions, including FOB.
+However, FOB missions had slowed considerably as they knew where the NVA were...surrounding Kontum.